• Skip to secondary menu

 What is a Playdate?

 Ah the play date (or playdate?
-Not sure).
+Not sure and the rest of the Internet doesn’t seem to be either).
 Without doubt a modern term, invented to describe how we allow our children to socialise now that we don’t just kick them out in the morning with instructions to be home for dinner.

 Nowadays parenting involves carefully curating our children’s social lives with “play dates” booked in at mutually convenient times that fit around the kid’s piano practice and the hell that is swimming lessons.